Top Reasons to See a Holistic Nutritionist

 03. Your Hormones Feel Off and You Can’t Quite Name It

-This one is huge for women, especially.
-Your cycle is irregular, painful, or changing in ways that feel noticeable, shorter, lighter, or heavier than before.
-PMS feels worse than it used to.
-Your mood drops in the week before your period in a way that feels beyond what you’d expect.
-You’re in perimenopause and the symptoms feel more intense than you were prepared for.
-Or you have a diagnosis like PCOS, endometriosis, fibroids, or thyroid dysfunction, and no one has really explained the nutritional side of managing it.
+This one is especially important for women.
+If your cycle is irregular, painful, or changing in noticeable ways, that can be a sign something deeper is going on.
+Maybe PMS feels worse than it used to, your mood drops in the week before your period, or perimenopause symptoms feel more intense than you expected.
+Or maybe you’ve been diagnosed with PCOS, endometriosis, fibroids, or thyroid dysfunction, and no one has really explained the nutrition side of it.

-The connections between nutrition and hormonal health are real and practical and most of them don’t start with a prescription.
-They start with understanding what’s going on in the body and making targeted changes to food and lifestyle.
-That’s the kind of support a holistic nutritionist focuses on.
+The connection between nutrition and hormonal health is real, practical, and often overlooked.
+It usually doesn’t start with a prescription, but with understanding what’s happening in the body and making targeted changes to food and lifestyle.
+That’s the kind of support a holistic nutritionist can offer.

 04. You’ve Been Trying to Manage Your Weight for Years and It’s Not Working

-Weight that doesn’t change, even when you’re doing everything “right,” is often a signal that something else is going on.
-Blood sugar swings.
-Insulin resistance.
-Thyroid function that needs support.
+Weight that doesn’t change, even when you’re doing everything “right”.
+It’s often a signal that something else is going on.
+Blood sugar swings, insulin resistance, or a thyroid function that needs support.
 Ongoing stress keeping cortisol elevated and shifting where the body stores fat, often around the abdomen.
 Gut microbiome imbalances that can influence how energy is processed.
 Changes in appetite signalling.
 Nutrient gaps that affect metabolism.
 Eating patterns that don’t fully support the body’s natural regulation systems.
 It’s rarely just about willpower.

 05. Your Mental Health and Mood Are Suffering